 Most good cottontail thickets have one thing in common -- thorns.
 Whether you're hunting behind dogs, kicking up rabbits yourself or retrieving downed game, some type of sticker will be clawing at your ears, fingers, thighs and other tender parts.
 Wearing protective clothing can do wonders to make your trips afield more enjoyable and less painful.

 Blue jeans are preferred by many rabbit fans, but offer little protection.
 A good pair of briar-busting breeches with thorn-proof material covering the front should be considered essential equipment no matter where and how you hunt.
+I suggest hunting chaps like the Cabela's Upland Traditions or a good pair of brush pants like Cabela's Instinct Prairie Runner.
 It also helps to wear a briar-resistant hunting coat, gloves and some type of hunting cap with flaps that can be pulled down over your ears.

 5. Remember the Blaze Orange